-For each feeding, you are going to mix ½ cup of the starter with 1 cup of flour and ½ cup of lukewarm water.
-Then you should cover the holding container loosely and let it rest at 70°F until the next feeding.
+Days 3-5: The spelt starter should be bubbly and have that characteristic sourdough smell.
+Starting on day 3, feed the starter twice per day (12 hours apart), once in the morning and once at night.
+For each feeding, mix ¼ cup of the starter with ½ cup of spelt flour and ¼ cup of lukewarm water.
+Then you should cover the bowl loosely and let it rest at 70°F (21°C) until the next feeding.

-Feed the ½ cup of reserved starter 1 cup of flour and ½ cup of lukewarm water.
-Let it sit at room temperature for 3-4 hours until it gets nice and bubbly, and then pop it in the fridge.
+Sourdough Starter Storage: Keep sourdough flour spelt starter in the fridge in a loosely lidded mason jar between feedings.
+At least once per week, remove your starter from the fridge and let it come to room temperature.
+Remove ¼ cup of starter and discard the rest.
+Mix this reserved starter in a bowl with ½ cup of flour and ¼ cup of water.
+Let it sit at room temperature for 6-8 hours until it gets nice and bubbly, and then pop it back in the fridge.
 Don't cover the canning jar or crock tightly.